 Collapsed Lung (cont.)

-from irritation of nerve endings in the pleura (inner lining of the rib wall).
+- A collapsed lung feels like a sharp, stabbing chest pain that worsens on breathing or with deep inspiration.
+This is referred to as "pleuritic" because it comes from irritation of nerve endings in the pleura (inner lining of the rib wall).
 Interestingly, the lung tissue itself does not contain pain-sensing nerve endings.

 - Pain often radiates to the shoulder and or back.

 - A dry, hacking cough may occur because of irritation of the diaphragm.

 - If a tension pneumothorax is present, signs of cardiovascular collapse and shock will occur.
 This is immediately life threatening.